ColinKennedy/ways/docs/troubleshooting.rst

 In this example, BadDescriptor is not callable and does not have a "get_plugins" method.
 Ways has no way of knowing how to get the plugins out of the Descriptor.

-See `descriptors` for details on how to best build Descriptor objects.
+See :ref:`descriptor_summary` for details on how to best build Descriptor objects.

 Loading Standalone Plugins